 Help us provide you with the highest quality of care by:

-- Telling us about all your health conditions, allergies and medications-including prescription, over-the-counter, vitamins and herbal.
+- Telling us about all your health conditions, allergies and medications, including prescription, over-the-counter and herbal medications, as well as vitamins

 - Describing your pain.
 You are the expert on your pain.
 We will continually ask you to describe your pain, talk with you about pain relief options and identify the best way to treat your pain.

 - the need for your surgery or treatment

 - your medication and its proper usage and side effects

 - about the results of your tests and treatments.

 - Letting us know if something doesn't feel right about your care, or if there is anything more we can do to improve your care or safety.

 No matter who among our staff provides care to you, you can expect each of them to:

 - Tell you their name, explain their role and wear a visible ID badge